 If you’re investing your time and money into advertising and promoting content on channels where your targeted audience doesn't spend much time, your brand will most likely remain invisible to your ideal buyers, and you won’t see the ROI on all the work you’re doing.

-The best channels for ABM
+The best marketing channels for ABM

 Social media platforms such as Facebook and X (Twitter) can make for great ABM channels, but when it comes to B2B marketing, LinkedIn is the channel B2B buyers use the most regularly and is also the one they trust the most.